April 30, 2025

 BNPL on the Rise: 65% of Gen Zers Using BNPL More in 2025

-Anyone who’s bought something online in the last few years has probably seen it: amid more well-known payment options like credit or debit and PayPal, a new Buy Now, Pay Later (BNPL) option appears.
+Anyone who’s bought something online in the last decade or so has probably seen it: amid more well-known payment options like credit or debit, a BNPL option appears.
 BNPL is an interest-free way to break up purchases into (typically) four smaller payments that, unlike credit cards, does not currently affect credit scores.
 The BNPL industry has witnessed a meteoric rise in popularity and is slated to fetch payment values of $125B by 2027.

 We wanted to know how Americans approach BNPL– are they saving it for larger purchases only, or are they embracing BNPL for everything from their delivery burritos on DoorDash to groceries, concert tickets, and more?
 We asked over 1,000 Americans nationwide about their past and future use of BNPL in order to gather useful data and insights into what makes BNPL tick.